• Upcoming: Pacific Coast Association of Magicians - PCAM 2009, (starts in 8 months, 2 weeks)

 Venue

 The worlds largest magic convention happens in the northwest of England on the last weekend of February every year.
-The convention is held in the Winter Gardens and Opera House.
+The convention is held in the Winter Gardens, Grand theatre and Opera House.

 Number of Attendees

 The worlds largest magic convention!
-Approximately 2000 magicians attend Friday and Saturday and another 1000 on Sunday.
+Approximately 3,600 magicians attend the weekend.

 Getting There